StAnza: The Organisation

 StAnza is very much a cross-arts festival with poetry at its core.
 As well as readings, the festival features performances, in conversations, an annual lecture, workshops and masterclasses, films and video projections, children’s events, stand-up sessions and a range of exhibitions and installations.
 Music, drama, comedy, dance, contemporary circus and regular digital events have all played a part in the festival in recent years.
 Full lists of all previous festival participants can be seen in the past participants section of the site archives, at the Previously at StAnza page.

-The StAnza Festival was conceived in 1997 by its founders, three St Andrews-based poets, Brian Johnstone, Anna Crowe and Gavin Bowd, the first two of whom continue to be involved in the organisation.
+The StAnza festival was conceived in 1997 by three St Andrews-based poets, Brian Johnstone, Anna Crowe and Gavin Bowd, the first two of whom continue to be involved in the organisation.
 The first festival was launched on National Poetry Day in 1998.
 StAnza continued to take place each October until its relaunch as a spring festival in 2003, from which time it has been held annually in March.
-All previous festival programmes can be seen in the past programmes section of the site Archives.
+All previous festival programmes can be seen in the past programmes section of the site archives.

 StAnza’s spring festival has now grown to be recognised as the major poetry event in Scotland, attracting audiences from across the country and beyond.
 It is one of the principal poetry festivals with a nationwide reputation operating in the UK and has been recognised as a major European festival of poetry through its involvement with the international poetry festivals’ network based in Berlin.
 StAnza is also a founder member of Bookfestival Scotland, the professional association of Scottish literary festivals established in 2009.